caio-ishikawa/manager/README.md

 ## KNOWN BUGS ##
-- Messages get rendered more than once sometimes (They are NOT getting sent multiple times to the DB, so it must be a rendering bug).
+- ~~Messages get rendered more than once sometimes (They are NOT getting sent multiple times to the DB, so it must be a rendering bug)~~ (FIXED)